Typhoon Pongsona: Guam

 Tracking slowly across the center of the island, the intense inner rainbands dropped heavy rainfall which peaked at 650 mm at the University of Guam.
 The precipitation led to record river flow on the Pago and Asan Rivers; overflown rivers caused damage to some roads and bridges.
 The rainfall also caused extensive flooding in several villages.
 Pongsona produced a storm surge of up to 6 m at some locations, with 3–4 m recorded near the eyewall.
 Considerable storm surge flooding occurred from Tumon southward to Piti, leaving some buildings on the west coast of the island flooded with 1 m of water.
 The combination of strong storm surge and rough waves caused considerable beach erosion and severe coastal damage.

-Across Guam, damage totaled over $700 million (2002 USD$, USD), placing it among the five costliest typhoons on the island.
+Across Guam, damage totaled over $700 million, placing it among the five costliest typhoons on the island.
 The typhoon injured 193 people, as reported by the Guam Department of Health; most were lacerations and fractures caused by flying glass and other debris.
 There was one indirect death attributed to the storm, when a 71-year-old woman was cut by flying glass and subsequently suffered a fatal heart attack; medical help could not reach her due to the intensity of the storm.
 As six typhoons had passed directly over the island during the previous ten years, officials in Guam enacted strong building standards, keeping deaths and injuries to a minimum.
 The typhoon was considered by the public the worst typhoon to ever strike the island due to the large eye affecting most of the population.